-Day 4: Monday 28 September, Seville
+Day 4: Monday 26 September, Seville

 - Casa de Pilatos

+- Hospital de la Caridad

+- Torre del Oro (exterior)

 - Afternoon at leisure

-- Flamenco performance (venue to be confirmed)
+- Flamenco performance

 This morning we visit an early 16th-century Sevillan mansion known as the Casa de Pilatos.
 This mansion was constructed by Fadrique de Ribera and was said to have been inspired by Pilate's house in Jerusalem.
 Processions during Holy Week used to leave this building, winding their way out of the city to the Cruz del Campo, the distance believed to be exactly that from Pilate's Jerusalem Praetorium to Golgotha.
 The house is organised around a central courtyard and like so many Spanish buildings, is an eclectic mix of Mudéjar and Renaissance elements.